 - Report Location – if different from work location

-- W2 Box 5 earnings for 2020 – used to assign each employee to a Pay Band
+- W2 Box 5 earnings for relevant reporting year – used to assign each employee to a Pay Band

-- Paid time off hours in 2020 (Hours worked and paid time off hours will be consolidated)
+- Paid time off hours in relevant reporting year (Hours worked and paid time off hours will be consolidated)

 Establishment information – for each establishment to be reported: